 Hello!
-I’m Lara Aknin, an associate professor of Social Psychology at Simon Fraser University and former fellow at the Canadian Institute for Advanced Research.
+I’m Lara Aknin, a distinguished associate professor of Social Psychology at Simon Fraser University and former fellow at the Canadian Institute for Advanced Research.
 My research interests lie at the intersection of social psychology, positive psychology, economics and judgement and decision making.
 My research questions often include the study of what makes people happy, the emotional consequences of kind or generous behavior, and the well-being outcomes of specific spending choices.
 Most of the research I have conducted thus far examines people’s perceptions of the money and happiness relationship and whether people reap greater happiness from spending money on others (i.e. prosocial spending) than when spending the same amount of money on themselves.

-Lab Manager, Emily Thornton
+Lab Manager, Angie Fan

 Graduate Student, Tiara Cash

 Hi!
 My name is Tiara Cash.
-I am an incoming graduate student at SFU where I plan to work with Dr. Aknin on intersections of transitions, pro-social behaviors, and well-being outcomes.
+I am a graduate student at SFU where I work with Dr. Aknin on intersections of transitions, prosocial behaviors, and well-being outcomes.
 I hold a Master’s Degree (M.S.) from Western Illinois University where I studied Sport Psychology.
 There, my research focused on student-athlete retirement and the psychosocial factors related to the quality of well-being post-play.
 Previously, I earned a B.S. at Arizona State University in Exercise and Wellness.
 In addition to being a graduate student and researching in the lab, I own an organization focused on mindfulness, meta-awareness, and meaning where I conduct presentations, workshops, and consultations through an emerging framework: Equitable Mindfulness.
 My career interests include working with underrepresented and underserved populations, resilience training, and research on life transitions.

 Graduate Student, Jason Proulx

 Hello!
 My name is Jason Proux.
-I am a Master’s student working with Dr. Aknin at SFU where I investigate how various interpersonal factors influence charitable behaviours and the downstream emotional consequences of giving.
+I am a PhD student working with Dr. Aknin at SFU where I investigate how various interpersonal factors influence charitable behaviours and the downstream emotional consequences of giving.
 I completed my B.A.
 (Hons.) at the University of British Columbia on the social and emotional consequences of using smartphone technology; I am currently involved in several ongoing projects at UBC investigating the motivational role of shame in promoting self-change behaviours in clinical and non-clinical samples as well as the role individual differences play in impacting researchers’ statistical analyses.
 Additionally, I conduct research for a local charitable foundation, CHIMP (Charitable Impact) alongside an interdisciplinary team of researchers from Harvard Business School, UBC, and the University of the Fraser Valley.
 At CHIMP, I am investigating the longitudinal, causal impact of CHIMP’s community-based charitable education programs on students’ and youth athletes’ generosity, character development, and happiness.
 Beyond my current projects, I am generally interested in the role that technology and various social factors play in developing, enhancing, or hindering prosocial behaviours and emotional well-being.
 Relatedly, I am interested in using psychological science to inform the design and evaluation of interventions aimed at promoting prosocial behaviour or enhancing emotional well-being for people of all ages.

 Hello, my name is Cassidy Ouldtata-Allan.
 I am a volunteer research assistant at Simon Fraser University’s Psychological Foundations lab and Helping and Happiness lab.
 I am a fourth year student pursuing a Psychology major and a Counselling and Human Development minor.
 In the future, I am hoping to complete a PhD in Clinical Psychology.